CatchSyntaxTerror/Tiles/README.md

 ## Known Bugs
-The Only bugs I really have is that the tile size does not change so when you go full screen they are just evenly spaced out.
+The Only bugs I really have is that the tile size does not change so when you go full screen they are just evenly spaced out and transparent shapes can count toward streak.
-It is also technically impossible to get a perfect streak since when a stack runs out of shapes the streak is broke.
+No big deal as long as you play honestly 0_o.
 I believe everything else should be working as it should.